 Reasons to avoid

 This is a mid-range blockbuster from Sony, mixing the company's latest and greatest image processing with a really bright and impressive 4K LCD panel.
-Detail in 4K, and upscaling from HD, is all as good as any TV of any price offers really.
+Both the level of detail in 4K and upscaled HD is as good as any TV at any price offers.
 It's the same story for handling motion, which is made more clear and crisp, but never becomes artificial.

-Colour and contrast are handled expertly too, resulting in seriously impressive HDR performance – everything is super-sumptuous, but remains realistic.
+Then there's how color and contrast are expertly handled, resulting in a seriously impressive HDR performance – meaning that everything is super-bright yet balanced and realistic.
 Dolby Vision support helps with that, and really gets the most from the X90J can handle when it comes to brightness and local dimming.

 It's equipped with two HDMI 2.1 ports for next-gen gaming, and is actually part of Sony's 'Perfect for PlayStation' brand, which means it not only supports 4K 120Hz gaming, but also offers more precise HDR reproduction from the PS5 than other TVs.
-We also like the on-board Google TV software.
 Here's our full Sony X90J review.

 3. SAMSUNG 55Q60A